Scy-D2L/action-testing/match-lms-release/README.md

 * `RALLY_API_KEY`: Key for the RALLY API (used to retrieve active development release)

 Outputs:
-* `VERSION`: will contain the new version number of the release
+* `VERSION`: Contains the new version number of the release

 ### Branch Protection Rules and D2L_GITHUB_TOKEN